gforcada/haproxy_log_analysis/README.rst

 - add more commands: *(help appreciated)*

-  - reports on slow connections
   - reports on servers connection time
   - reports on termination state
   - reports around connections (active, frontend, backend, server)
   - *your ideas here*

-- add a way to chain commands (paths of slow requests, status codes and IPs, ...)

 - think of a way to show the commands output in a meaningful way